 Cargill's historic profits are similar to those of other commodity traders.
-For example, Glencore, the "world's biggest commodities trader," is "on track to smash profit record" and "expects to make more money in six months than it typically generates ... in an entire year as commodity traders profit from soaring prices and volatility following Russia's invasion of Ukraine."
-Glencore expects full year results to "far exceed" its record profits of the prior year.
-Similarly, "[t]rading house Trafigura Group rode chaotic moves in commodity markets worsened by Russia's war on Ukraine, to score record profit."
-In just the first six months of Trafigura's fiscal year ending March 31, 2022, its profit was 29% higher than a year earlier.
+For example, Glencore, the "world's biggest commodities trader,"51 announced a payout of \$7.1 billion to its shareholders due to its "[a]djusted earnings before interest, tax, depreciation and amortization rose 60% to \$34.1 billion, smashing a previous record of \$21.3 billion a year earlier."52 Similarly, Trafigura Group earned a record \$7 billion in 2022, more than the previous four years combined, "as the commodities trader cashed in on wild price swings and arbitrage opportunities driven by Russia's invasion of Ukraine."53 In just the first six months of Trafigura's fiscal year ending March 31, 2022, its profit was 29% higher than a year earlier.
 While it is reported that Trafigura does not speculate, it does own its own hedge fund, and, more importantly, these trading houses are intermediaries for the commodity speculators.
-Also, Vitol, the world's largest independent oil trading company, is also "enjoying the most profitable period in history," posting a "record profit of \$4.2 billion last year," and handing a "record" \$3 billion of that to its executives and senior staff.
-Bunge has also had surging revenues and profits and it has increased its full year forecast by 21%.
-Finally, agricultural trading house Louis Dreyfus Co.'s profits surged 82% last year.
+Also, Vitol, the world's largest independent oil trading company, "smashed its previous records by making more profit in the first half of this year than in the whole of last year."54 The trading firm made close to \$4.5 billion in the first six months of 2022.
+For the fiscal year of 2021, Vitol made a record \$4.2 billion in profit and "traded 7.6 million barrels per day of oil and nearly 13 million tonnes of liquefied natural gas."
+Also in 2021, Vitol handed \$3 billion to its executives and senior staff.55 Bunge has also had surging revenues and profits and it has increased its full year forecast by 21%.56 Finally, agricultural trading house Louis Dreyfus Co.'s profits surged 82% last year.57 months of 2021 - topping a windfall it generated in 2020 for its strongest performance in a decade."
+Moreover, just this past year, Goldman's commodities desk trading revenue surpassed \$3 billion in 2022.61